jaspector

 No clearly documented countywide general building permit requirement for ordinary vertical construction was found.
 Verified county controls from the reviewed sources include subdivision plat approval for covered land division activity and OSSF permits for new construction and modification of on-site sewage facilities.

-Typical processing time is The Commissioners Court or its designee will approve, reject, or conditionally approve the application and notify the applicant in writing..
+Building permit processing times in unincorporated Comanche County, TX typically run The Commissioners Court or its designee will approve, reject, or conditionally approve the application and notify the applicant in writing..
+Timelines can vary based on project complexity and current department workload.